graphadvantage/neo4j-kafka-consumer-python/neo4j-kafka-demo.md

 This first script initializes some of the global variables used by both the producer and consumer and also sets the format of our messages.
 To keep things simple, we'll just have our message be a comma-delimited string with accountId, a revenue number, and a timestamp.

-We are also declaring our Kafka topic name and the total number of messages (150,000).
+We are also declaring our Kafka topic name and the total number of messages.
 Note that if you re-run the producer it will append messages to the existing topic each time.
-If you want a new group of 150,000 messages, you'll need a new topic name.
+If you want a new group of 1M messages, you'll need a new topic name.

 A timer wrapper is included so you can see the throughput.